jb-santos/svyEffects/README.md

                         data = ces19w, digits = 3)
 ```

-Now, we’ll use the function `as.svrepdesign()` from to turn our sampling
+Now, we’ll use the function `as.svrepdesign()` from `{survey}` to turn
-weights into replicate weights with variances calculated using the
+our sampling weights into replicate weights with variances calculated
-jackknife.
+using the jackknife.

 ``` r
 ces19w_svy_r <- as.svrepdesign(ces19w_svy, type="JK1")
 ```

 After our survey design object with replicate weights and jackknife
-variances is created, we can use the function `svymultinom()` from to
+variances is created, we can use the function `svymultinom()` from
-run our vote choice model.
+`{svyrepmisc}` to run our vote choice model.

 Note: use the option `trace = FALSE` in the `svymultinom()` function
 call to suppress the reporting of each replication (similar to using the
 option `quietly` in Stata).

-Included with the function `mnlSig`, which displays coefficients from
+Included with `{svyEffects}` the function `mnlSig`, which displays
-multinomial logit models and flags statistically significant ones.
+coefficients from multinomial logit models and flags statistically
-`mnlSig` is adapted from Dave Armstrong’s original function from his
+significant ones. `mnlSig` is adapted from Dave Armstrong’s original
-package.
+function from his `{DAMisc}` package.

 ``` r
 # remotes::install_github("carlganz/svrepmisc")